 The Jamaica National Agency for Accreditation (JANAAC) is the national accreditation body.
 JANAAC, an agency of the Ministry of Industry, Investment and Commerce was incorporated in March 2007, and began operations in April 2008.
+They are mandated to facilitate trade between Jamaica and its trading partners by enabling Jamaica’s Conformity Assessment System to meet international standards and the World Trade Organization’s (WTO’s) Agreement on Technical Barriers to Trade.
 JANAAC is a member of the International Laboratory Accreditation Corporation (ILAC) and the Inter-American Accreditation Corporation (IAAC).

 Test certificates from foreign laboratories are accepted if the laboratories are ILAC mutual recognition agreement (MRA) signatories.
 U.S. testing laboratories can also operate in Jamaica and provide testing once there is compliance with domestic regulatory requirements and the laboratories are ILAC MRA signatories.

 Proposed technical regulations are available for public comment and a 30-day period is allowed before publication.
 Any entity, including U.S. companies, can comment on proposals before they are published.
 The BSJ has a Technical Information Center, which has information on standards being developed.
 Final technical regulations are published in the Jamaica Gazette Supplement - Proclamations, Rules, and Regulations.